Some people who take this course have already taken Geography 1013/100/103. However neither course is a prerequisite for the other.

 A. The Solar System, Sun, and Earth

 Read page 44 in the text – the introductory section on “The Solar System, Sun, and Earth.”
 This section simply sets the context of the earth in the universe.
 Hopefully this is common knowledge.
 I’ll assume you know most of it.
 You will not be tested on this.
-Isn’t it exciting to think about how awesome the God who created this must be!
+Isn’t it exciting to think about how awesome the God who created this universe – or (depending on your astrophysics, multiverse) – must be!